 Ahmed Najmul Hussain

-Mr Hussain is the director of Procurement, Estates and Management Services, and Road Safety programme.
+Mr Hussain is the director of procurement, estates and management services and of road safety.
 A graduate of Police Staff College, UK, Mr Hussain worked in a variety of law enforcement capacities.
-He was superintendent of police in seven districts, as well as the Additional Inspector General of Bangladesh Police and Commissioner of Dhaka Metropolitan Police.
-Previously, he served as Lieutenant to Major in the Pakistan and Bangladesh Army.
-Mr Hussain’s other positions include chairman of Bangladesh Road Transport Authority, and team leader of the Community Road Safety Initiatives Project of the World Bank.
+He was the superintendent of police in seven districts, as well as the additional inspector general of Bangladesh Police and commissioner of Dhaka Metropolitan Police.
+Previously, he served as lieutenant to major in the Pakistan and Bangladesh armies.
+Mr Hussain’s previous positions include chairman of Bangladesh Road Transport Authority and the team leader of the community road safety initiatives project of World Bank.

-He has received different awards, including the Good Service Badge of Bangladesh Police in 1994, and the Prince Michael International Road Safety Award, UK in 2002.
+He has received different awards, including the Good Service Badge of Bangladesh Police (1994), and the Prince Michael International Road Safety Award, UK (2002).

-During his 35 year experience in engineering practices in national and international assignments, he has gained commendable knowledge in building construction, modern technology, energy efficient environment friendly structures, waste water and sewage treatment plant, and sustainable construction.
+During his 36-year experience in engineering practices, in national and international assignments at various capacities, he has gained commendable knowledge in building construction, modern technology, energy-efficiency, environment-friendly and cost-worthy structures, waste water and sewage treatment plants, and sustainable construction.

-He was born in Sunamgonj, and completed his graduation in civil engineering from BUET in 1977.
-He is a life member and Fellow Institute of Engineers, Bangladesh and also a member of Canadian Council of Engineers.
+He was born in Shunamganj, and completed his graduation in civil engineering from BUET in 1977.
+He is a life member and Fellow of the Institute of Engineers, Bangladesh and also a member of Canadian Council of Engineers.